 Besides writing the games themselves, I’ve been brought in as a consultant by companies such as King, advising them on how to improve the narrative side of their work.

-I also co-teach a residential course in Writing for Games at Arvon a few times (and put together a checklist of tips for newcomers), giving me the chance to broaden people’s minds about what a game can be.
+I’ve also co-taught a residential course in Writing for Games at Arvon a few times (and put together a checklist of tips for newcomers), giving me the chance to broaden people’s minds about what a game can be.
 You don’t need a fancy console.
 You don’t need other players.
 And anywhere can be your playground.

 Just take a look at these examples from my work: